 You'll see that the group will follow your non verbal cue over your verbal instruction.

-This links nicely to first impressions work and body language when dealing face to face with customers
+This links nicely to first impressions work and body language when dealing face to face with customers.

-Here's another exercise on creating a
+Here's another exercise on creating a good impression

 Ask the group(s) to come up with something related to customer service or great customer service for every letter of the alphabet.

-Set a timelimit ( usually 10 minutes )to the exercise, it should be pacy to get energy into the training room.
+It should be pacy to get energy into the training room.
 If you have competing teams award a small prize to the best, or the team that gets the most.

 3 Just a minute

 This training activity is a derivative of the great BBC radio panel game.